gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 * How many people are using your product right now?
 * How many users did you gain / lose this week?

-Proceed with caution when selecting metrics.
-Be sure to avoid "vanity metrics" that may sound impressive, but do not actually provide meaningful insight on the current status or future trajectory of the work.
+**Proceed with caution when selecting metrics.** Be sure to avoid "vanity metrics" that may sound impressive, but do not actually provide meaningful insight on the current status or future trajectory of the work.

+### !callout-info
+## Metrics: Further Discussion

+Don’t worry, later in Module 103 there are two lessons that will discuss metrics – we will dive into much greater detail!

+### !end-callout

 Remember, the goal is not merely moving fast:
 ![Direction is so much more important that speed, many are going nowhere fast](../__images/03_05_measurement.png)